jdugan/aoc-2020-go/README.md

 ### Prerequisites

-The project requires `golang 1.15.5`, but any reasonably current version of Golang will likely work.
+The project requires `golang 1.17.3`, but any reasonably current version of Golang will likely work.
 I tend to code done the middle of any language specification.

-If you use a Golang manager that responds to `.tool-versions`, you should be switched to `1.15.5` automatically.
+If you use a Golang manager that responds to `.tool-versions`, you should be switched to `1.17.3` automatically.
 I recommend [ASDF](https://github.com/asdf-vm/asdf) for those on platforms that support it.

 ### Installation

-You will need to install two Golang packages.
+Dependencies are tracked in the `go.mod`.
+They should be downloaded automatically the first time you run the main program or the tests.

 ```
-$ go get -u github.com/elliotchance/pie
-$ go get -u github.com/franela/goblin
+$ go test
+go: downloading github.com/franela/goblin v0.0.0-20211003143422-0a4f594942bf
+go: downloading github.com/elliotchance/pie v1.39.0

+AOC
+...
 ```

 ### File Structure